 What do you post and how often?

 The type of content depends on what you’re selling and the message you are sending out.
-A mix of graphic, video and linked content should be used, unless your business is inclined to either medium exclusively.
+A mix of graphics, PowerPoint slides, video and linked content should be used, unless your business is inclined to either medium exclusively.

 Posting once daily is a must, but posting 5-times a day is what’s going to get you the bigger numbers.
 Invest a little in promoting your page, having a catchy cover image.

 The community-angle should reflect in your content also.
 As a business, you can do this by: